Shahid7k/Shahid7K/README.md

   • Calculator : Vanilla JavaScript based Calculator.
 My first work when I started learning Web Development and GitHub.
   ```

-# Thanks for bearing me till here.
+# Thanks for reading till here.
 Now you can see my work below.
 ##### Have a Nice Day! :smile: